Silicrex/PokemonBreedingSimulator/README.md

 > **Do we have to start over from scratch each time we want to breed a new 6IV?**

 No!
-Barring genderless/"undiscovered" Pokemon, which can't regularly breed (will not be repeating this clarification, but it applies whenever egg groups are mentioned), once you have a 6IV male, you can propagate (spread) those IVs to all other Pokemon species!
+Barring genderless/"undiscovered" Pokemon, which can't regularly breed (will not be repeating this clarification, but it applies whenever egg groups are mentioned), once you have a 6IV male, you can propagate (spread via breeding) those IVs to all other Pokemon species!

 > **Egg group interconnectedness**

 A lot of Pokemon belong to **two** egg groups.
 This is the key point of propagating IVs not just to other species in the same egg group, but all other egg groups as well.
-Below is a graph (generated using https://graphonline.ru/en/) illustrating all the connections using two-egg-group Pokemon in BDSP (there are significantly more connections with the later-added Pokemon).
+Below is a graph (generated using https://graphonline.ru/en/) illustrating all the connections using two-egg-group Pokemon in BDSP (it does vary between games based on what species are available).
 ![Number = connection points](https://i.imgur.com/PzHGAC0.png)
 *Number corresponds to number of connections that egg group has*

 For example, say you had three species: one in **Flying and Dragon**, one in **Dragon and Monster**, and one in **Monster and Field**.
 Each of these two-egg-group species contributes a link between each of their egg groups.
 Using mutual links, you can travel from one egg group to another even if there are no direct connections.
 In this case, you could use the **Dragon + Monster** as the intermediary between the **Flying** and **Field** egg groups.
+That would be a chain of **Flying -> Dragon -> Field**.

 > **So, what's the strategy?**